 Twitter is a social platform, where you engage and communicate with your current and potential customers.
 Therefore the images you publish on Twitter should present the value of your brand, beyond products or services. @Gymshark nails it by introducing the faces of the real team behind the Gymshark community on its Twitter header image.
 This kind of approach demonstrates a level of authenticity and can help to enhance a customer’s trust in your brand.

-While there are lots of things to consider when creating a Twitter header image, you don’t have to design your images from scratch–why not use a header image maker to speed up the process.
+While there are lots of things to consider when designing a Twitter header image, you don’t have to create Twitter images from scratch–why not use a header image maker to speed up the process.

 Placeit’s smart templates enable you to create header images in your browser, without having to install software.
 Simply browse Placeit’s library of Twitter header templates, select one that you think suits your brand and objectives, and personalize the template with a background image (choose from those available or upload your own), as well as fonts and colors.